DijiOfficial/Diji-Engine/README.md

 # <ins>Pacman and the Diji-Engine</ins>

-**Diji-Engine is a lightweight C++ engine built with SDL and GLM, with a Pacman demo that showcases its capabilities, implemented following the C++ Core Guidelines.**
+**Diji-Engine is a lightweight C++ engine built with [SDL](https://github.com/libsdl-org/SDL) and [GLM](https://github.com/g-truc/glm), with a [Pacman demo](#pacman) that showcases its capabilities, implemented following the C++ Core Guidelines.**

 # <ins>Overview</ins>

-I based it of the [Unity Pipeline]() simplifying it for an easier use of handling graphics, inputs and basic game-loop logic, allowing me to focus on building gameplay systems while allowing easy expansions on needed engine systems.
-Applying modern practices, it serves both as a learning tool and as a basis for future custom game engine.
-One such Expansion is my [custom SFML engine]() which I greatly encourage you to check out as it is simply better in every way possible.
+I based it of the [Unity Pipeline](https://docs.unity3d.com/6000.2/Documentation/Manual/execution-order.html) simplifying it for my use case, allowing me to focus on building simple and efficient gameplay systems while allowing easy expansions on needed engine systems.
+Applying modern practices, it served both as a learning tool and as a basis for future custom game engines.
+One such Expansion is my [custom SFML engine](https://github.com/DijiOfficial/SFML-Engine) which I greatly encourage you to check out as it is simply better in every way possible.

-The Pacman demo included in this repo serves as proof of the engine's capabilites.
-A complete, playable example that ties the engine’s core systems together.
+The [Pacman demo](#pacman) included in this repo serves as proof of the engine's capabilites.
+A complete, [playable example](https://dijiofficial.github.io/MyPortfolio/Projects/Pacman.html#status) that ties the engine’s core systems together.

 # <ins>Contents</ins>